aferruzza/Mathematics-Game/README.md

 # Mathematics-Game-Unity
 A mathematical game created with Unity.
 This is the first official game I have created.
-It was done as an "create an educational game" choice for the final project in CSE 323: Human-Computer Interaction at Stony Brook University.
 The entire game was written from scratch in C#.

 Game Demo @ https://www.youtube.com/watch?v=oJ7Thz5Oc5k